svirant/ClownCar/README.md

   - Ex: http://10.0.1.10/gameid vs http://ps1digital.local/gameid

 <br />
-If you have multiple gameID consoles on when the ClownCar is booting, the console furthest down the "consoles" list wins.
-After that it keeps track of the order.
+If you have multiple consoles on when ClownCar is booting, the console furthest down the list wins.
+If more than 2 consoles are active when one is powered off, the console highest on the list takes over.

 There are a multiple moving parts with this setup, and if you have issues, please use the "ClownCar_usb-only-test.ino".
 More info in the troublehshooting section at the end.